tenzir/tenzir/doc/cli/vast-import-test.md

-The `test` format exists primarily for testing and benchmarking purposes.
-It generates random data for a given schema.
+The `import test` command exists primarily for testing and benchmarking purposes.
+It generates and ingests random data for a given schema.